 SIBO is perpetuated by a diet high in carbohydrates.
 Bacteria love to ferment carbs, and this fermentation creates gaseous byproducts.
 That’s why SIBO testing involves drinking a sugar solution and measuring hydrogen and methane in the breath.[*] It’s also why folks with SIBO get gassy soon after eating carbs.

 Since they lack fermentable material, low-carb diets reduce fermentation in the small intestine.
-Because of this, forward-thinking clinicians like Dr. Michael Ruscio advise carb restriction, at least temporarily, to treat suspected cases of SIBO.[*] It starves the unwanted bacteria.
+Because of this, forward-thinking clinicians like Dr. Michael Ruscio advise carb restriction, such as his low-carb elemental diet, at least temporarily, to treat suspected cases of SIBO.[*] It starves the unwanted bacteria.

 Keto for IBS